-The Connected Places Catapult is hosting this one-day, virtual, Innovation Places Summit to convene innovation district leaders, policymakers, and place practitioners to share ideas for stimulating the innovation economy in their localities and build the next generation of UK innovative hubs, quarters, and districts.
-Professionals from a range of backgrounds are invited to the summit to share ideas for stimulating the innovation economy in their localities.
+To build momentum and help achieve this, the Connected Places Catapult will convene a national network of place-makers and innovation practitioners who are looking to build the next generation of UK innovative hubs, quarters, and districts.
+Professionals from a range of backgrounds are invited to the Summit to share ideas for stimulating the innovation economy in their localities.

-Attendees will be invited to work directly with other place-makers and innovation leaders, to share best practice, identify common barriers to growth and acceleration, and discuss potential solutions.
-Attendees will be provided with a tool to assess the current state of their own innovation hubs, using the framework of the recently published Hubs of Innovation Playbook, and can attend the sessions with places in similar stages of growth.
+We invite you to join, to meet with other place-makers and innovation leaders, share best practice, identify common barriers to growth and acceleration, and discuss potential solutions.
+We will also share a simple tool, based on the 6-stage framework from our recently published Hubs of Innovation Playbook, for you to assess what stage your innovation hub is at so that you can attend sessions with places in similar stages of growth.